Edit information in custom form fields

 Recalculate all calculated custom fields for multiple objects in a list when editing the objects recalculate-all-calculated-custom-fields-for-multiple-objects-in-a-list-when-editing-the-objects

-You can manually recalculate the custom fields of several objects by editing them in bulk from a list or report.
+To manually recalculate the custom fields of several objects by editing them in bulk from a list or report:

-1. Go to a list of objects that contain custom forms with calculated fields.
+1. Go to a list of the following object types whose objects contain custom forms with calculated fields:

 2. Select the objects whose calculated custom fields you want to update.